MrHedmad/turin-author-network/paper/src/manuscript.typ

 As a first pass, the weight statistic is calculated using the second method.
 This should result in a network that should give less emphasis to large teams, or very large collaborations, and more emphasis on smaller but frequent collaborations.

+As we wanted to look at the evolution of the network through time, we generated many networks, one for each pair of years.
+For example, there is a network for the years 2012-2013, 2013-2014, and so on.

 = Network analysis
 The network is analyzed using the `igraph` library in R.